Rational maps without Herman rings: Proof of the Main Theorem

-If $f$ has a Herman ring with period $p>1$, we cannot use the surgery showed in Theorem \ref{thm-main2} directly.
-However, we can use Corollaries \ref{cor-after-main} and \ref{cor-after-main-2} after considering the iteration $f^{\circ p}$.
-Note that the number of disjoint infinite critical orbits of $f^{\circ p}$ in $J(f^{\circ p})=J(f)$ is greater than one.
+If $f$ has a Herman ring with period $p\geq 2$, we cannot use the surgery showed in Theorem \ref{thm-main2} directly.
+However, we can use Corollary \ref{cor-after-main} after considering the iteration $f^{\circ p}$.
+Note that the number of disjoint infinite critical orbits of $f^{\circ p}$ in $J(f^{\circ p})=J(f)$ is greater than one now.
+Before stating of the non-existence of periodic Herman rings, we first need the following result.